boscoh/inmembrane/customization.md

 ### Optional - Locally installed binaries or remote web services

 One of the problems that _inmembrane_ tackles is the complexity of using and installing multiple pieces of sequence analysis software.
-For older programs, the only option was to install local binaires of the external programs.
+For older programs, the only option was to install the local binaires of all the external programs.
 This raises problems involved with getting the binary (or source) for the right platform, compilation with the right tools, and installation and configuration in the correct location.
 In contrast, many of these tools now provide a web-interface.
-In _inmembrane_, we have added facilities to use remote web services, whether through a RESTful interface, or through a SOAP interface, when provided.
+In _inmembrane_, we have added facilities to use remote web services, when provided, whether through a RESTful interface, or through a SOAP interface.

 By default, _inmembrane_ will use web services, specified by setting the `*_bin` parameter as empty string.
 To use a local binary binary version of a program, the appropriate `*_bin` parameter must be set to the name (or full path) of the executable.

 - `signalp4_bin`, `lipop1_bin`, `tmhmm_bin`, `memsat3_bin`: the full pathname of the binaries used for the analysis.
-If empty, the web version is used instead
+If empty, the web version is used instead.

 ### The Potentially Surface Exposed (PSE) Algorithm

 The key part of the surface-exposure prediction evaluates the length of loops in the extramembrane parts of membrane proteins.
 This analysis makes most sense for Gram+ bacteria with a single membrane, where any membrane protein can potentially expose loops to the extracellular environment.
 This evaluation requires the key parameter of loop cutoff that determines the minimum length of a loop that is required to potentially pass through the glycan layer.

-In the original _SurfG+_ paper<a href="http://dx.doi.org/10.1002/pmic.200800195">(Barinov et al. 2009.
-Proteomics 9:61-73)</a>, it was found that a linear polypeptide length of ~50 amino acids most closely matched the length able to traverse the cell wall and become succeptible to protease shaving in the model Gram+ bacterium studied.
-Therefore for internal loops between transmembrane segments, this gives an accessible length threshold of ~100 amino acids, which allows the loop to pass through the cell wall layer and back down to the membrane again.
+In the original _SurfG+_ paper [(Barinov et al. 2009.
+Proteomics 9:61-73)](http://dx.doi.org/10.1002/pmic.200800195), it was found that a linear polypeptide length of ~50 amino acids most closely matched the length able to traverse the cell wall and become succeptible to protease shaving in the model Gram+ bacterium studied.
+Therefore for internal loops between transmembrane segments, this gives an accessible length threshold of ~100 amino acids, which allows the loop to pass through the cell-wall layer and back down to the membrane again.

 - `terminal_exposed_loop_min`: this is the length (in amino acids) given to define an N- or C- terminal segment of a protein that is long enough to stick out of the bacterial cell-wall to be considered surface-exposed
 - `internal_exposed_loop_min`: the length of a loop between two membrane embedded segments able to traverse the cell wall and present as surface exposed